yet-another-static-site-generator/yass/docs/user/extending.md

 * During *start* and *end* *hooks* there are available only global tags from `site.cfg` file.
 During *pre* and *post* *hooks* you can manipulate with page tags either.
-* Whole command must be one line command, it can't contains new line symbols.
+* Whole command must be one line command, it can't contain new line symbols.

 <a href="#top">^ Top</a>